A lush green landscape shown from above.

 Renewable Energy chart.
 A detailed description of this chart can be found below.

 Since 2020, we have been an official member of the U.S. Environmental Protection Agency’s (EPA) Green Power Partnership, which encourages organizations to reduce the environmental impacts of conventional electricity by using green power.
-In 2022, we were once again included in the partnership’s Top 30 Tech & Telecom list, which highlights top Green Power Partners in tech.
+In 2023, we were once again included in the partnership’s Top 30 Tech & Telecom list, which highlights top green power partners in tech.

 Notes on Energy